YDA93/devkit/README.md

 - `gcloud-project-django-update` — 🔁 Redeploy and update services: deploy latest image, sync storage and secrets, update scheduler jobs.

+**💡 Notes**
+All setup, teardown, and update functions automatically validate environment variables and .env secrets before execution.
+Log files are generated automatically for setup, teardown, and update steps, with timestamps for easy tracking.
+Secret files are written to /tmp/env_secrets securely during execution and deleted after loading.
+With these GCloud integrations, DevKit boosts your cloud automation game by allowing you to fully manage GCP Django deployments from the terminal — from project provisioning to full teardown and redeployment. ☁️🚀

 #### 🚨 Important: Prepare your .env file

 All Django Deployment Shortcuts and GCP automations rely on environment variables defined in your local .env file.